Fair Housing Assistance Program-State and Local (14.401)

 Records

-State and local agencies are required to maintain housing complaint files for a period of one year after closure.
+State and local agencies are required to maintain housing discrimination complaint files for a period of one year after closure.

 Financial Information